 Defensive Driving Courses in Washington

 Washington drivers who have been cited for a moving violation can attend traffic school to have the charge dismissed.
 In some cases, traffic school may be ordered by the court as well.

 Drivers who select a traffic school deferred finding or diversion and complete the course will not have the charge added to their driving record.
 This can help save on insurance, as insurance companies typically raise rates on drivers who have a moving violation on their record.

 Washington Defensive Driving Course Eligibility

-Most Washington drivers who are facing a traffic charge will be eligible to participate in the traffic school deferred finding program.
-However, specific eligibility requirements must be met in order to qualify.
-Requirements will vary depending on the court, but usually include:
+Most Washington drivers facing a traffic charge will be eligible to participate in the traffic school deferred finding program.
+Check with the Washington DMV for more information.
+However, specific eligibility requirements must be met to qualify.
+Requirements will vary depending on the court but usually include:

 - moving violation must not have involved an accident